Ioonooni/inik-agent/README.md

 * Location
 * Possession

-When two memories conflict, the losing record can be marked as superseded rather than permanently removed.
-This preserves history while reducing its ranking weight in future retrieval.

-### Shared Cognitive Context

-Both response modes receive the same core context:

-* Stable user identity
-* User facts
-* User profile
-* Relationship state
-* Recent conversation history
-* Retrieved long-term memories

-The behavioral mode changes, but the underlying user context remains shared.

-This separation allows the system to support distinct conversational behaviors without duplicating memory and profile infrastructure.

-### Agent Routing

-The routing layer selects among:

-* i nik / Heart response path
-* Rick Royce / Mind response path
-* Hybrid response path

-Routing is based on the user message and interaction context.

-Typical Heart-mode requests involve:

-* Personal continuity
-* Emotional context
-* Memory callbacks
-* Relationship-aware conversation

-Typical Mind-mode requests involve:

-* Strategic decisions
-* Trade-off analysis
-* Risk evaluation
-* Opportunity cost
-* Career or project planning

-The router does not create autonomous delegation loops.
-It selects a specialized response path before prompt construction.

-### Structured Fact Recall

-Known facts can be answered through a structured recall path rather than requiring every response to depend on generative inference.

-Examples include:

-* User name
-* Favorite color
-* Interests
-* Pet name
-* Other supported profile facts

-This reduces unnecessary model dependence for deterministic memory queries.

-### Relationship State

-The system tracks:
+### Soft Superseding

+When a newer memory conflicts with an older record, the older record can be marked as superseded rather than deleted.

+This preserves historical traceability while lowering the older record’s retrieval priority.

+### Lifecycle Filtering

+Runtime retrieval excludes records that are:

+* Archived
+* Superseded
+* Classified as low-value lifecycle candidates

+Legacy memory records without newer lifecycle metadata remain eligible for retrieval for backward compatibility.

+### Ranking

+Memory candidates can be ranked using a combination of:

+* Importance
+* Query relevance
+* Recency
+* Reinforcement
+* Supersede status
+* Lifecycle status

+The highest-ranked active records are selected for prompt context.

+---

+## Key Architecture Decisions

+### Separate Behavior from User State

+Heart and Mind modes have different behavioral instructions but share the same user context.

+This avoids duplicating:

+* Memory storage
+* User profiles
+* Relationship logic
+* Retrieval infrastructure
+* Stable identity

+### Use Routing Instead of Autonomous Multi-Agent Orchestration

+The current platform uses bounded response-mode routing.

+It does not include:

+* Inter-agent communication
+* Autonomous delegation
+* Planner–executor loops
+* Independent tool-use agents
+* Recursive agent collaboration

+This choice reduces:

+* Model-call cost
+* Response latency
+* Loop risk
+* State-management complexity
+* Debugging difficulty

+### Keep Structured Recall Separate from Generation

+Known user facts can be recalled directly.

+This reduces unnecessary model calls and improves predictability for deterministic memory questions.

+### Preserve Conflicting History

+Conflicting records are soft-superseded instead of permanently deleted.

+This provides safer historical tracking and reduces destructive overwrites.

+### Use Supabase with Local Fallback

+Supabase is the primary persistence layer.

+A local JSON path provides fallback behavior during development or when remote storage is unavailable.

+This is a prototype resilience mechanism, not a complete production disaster-recovery strategy.

+---

+## Relationship and Behavioral State

+The system tracks rule-guided relationship variables such as:

 * Trust
 * Familiarity